 More about Anghel Papacioc – the Archimandrite Arsenie

 Anghel Papacioc, Macedonian in origin, had chosen since his youth, the path of serving God and his nation.
 For this “guilt” he will be imprisoned under three regimes – Carol the II, Antonescu’s and the communist regimes.
-Thus, in 1938 he is taken for few months in the concentration camp at Miercurea Ciuc. in 1941 he was arrested again and imprisoned at Aiud, and released in 1946.
+Thus, in 1938 he is taken for few months in the concentration camp at Miercurea Ciuc. in 1941 he was arrested again and imprisoned at Aiud, then released in 1946.
 After been freed from the prison, he entered the monastic life, having as his godfather of monasticism, Father Petroniu Tanase (later the Abbot of Prodromu skit in Mount Athos).
-Then, Father Arsenie becomes a skilled spiritual confessor at Slatina Monastery, where he struggled together with Elder Cleopas and other blessed elders.
+Father Arsenie will become a skilled spiritual confessor at Slatina Monastery, where he struggled together with Elder Cleopas and other blessed elders.
 From Slatina Monastery, he was arrested again in 1958 and sent to Aiud, receiving a sentence of 40 years (!).
 He is freed again, following the general amnesty decree from 1964.
 Since then, he served God incessantly before His Holy altars, praying for the world in the Monastery of Techirghiol.
 Elder Arsenie was a father full of joy and inner light, a chosen vessel of the Holy Spirit.

 I’m ready to die!

 During the re-education process at Aiud, I was called one day into the colonel’ office.
 I was “well known” in the prison since I was a priest, and a monk.
 As I was walking in my pinstripe prison uniform, humbled so to speak, or at least humble in form, the Colonel asked me to explain to him if God exists.